TBNRD Well Permits

 - Legal description of ALL land to be irrigated should include every parcel that the well will irrigate or deliver water to, even if not owned by owner of the well or if in a different section from where the well is located.
 A groundwater transfer permit may be needed if the owner of land to be irrigated is different from the owner of the well.

 - The Department of Natural Resources will reject well registrations if the above information is not the same on the permit and the well registration.

 - A New Well and Conditional Replacement Well Permit applicant agreement form must accompany all well permits except for replacement wells when the original well was permitted or drilled prior to September 15, 2004.

-- A Citizenship Attestation form must accompany all permits and cost share applications for individual owners (does not apply to companies or corporations).
+- A Citizenship Attestation form must accompany cost share applications for individual owners (does not apply to companies or corporations).